Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Discussion

-We implemented our specification for a new LCP dataset, following the recommendations in Section \ref{sec:analysis_of_features}.
+We implemented our specification for a new LCP dataset, following the recommendations established in Section \ref{sec:analysis_of_features}.
 This led to the creation of CompLex 2.0.
 In Section \ref{sec:corpus_ftrs} we have explicitly compared our dataset to the recommendations we made in Table~\ref{tab:cwi_spec}, and we would encourage the creators of future LCP datasets to do the same.
-Ensuring that datasets can be easily evaluated and compared at a feature level.
+This will ensure that datasets can be easily evaluated and compared at a feature level.
 The CompLex 2.0 dataset is available via GitHub\footnote{\url{https://github.com/MMU-TDMLab/CompLex}}.
-We have made this data available under a CC-BY licence, maximising its reuse and reproducibility outside of our work.
+We have made this data available under a CC-BY licence, facilitating its reuse and reproducibility outside of our work.

 Our new LCP dataset is the first to provide continuous complexity annotations for words in context.
 The role of context in lexical complexity has not been widely studied and we hope that this dataset will go some way towards allowing researchers to work on this topic.
 Indeed, the evidence from our annotations shows that for a single token in multiple contexts, the complexity annotation of that token does vary.
 Further work is needed to prove that the variation is an effect of the contextual occurrence, or difference in sense and not due to the stochastic nature of annotations resulting from crowdsourcing.